ramziosta/publication/emilie_pons/README.md

 The services: Languages, Teaching, Mentoring, Translation, Interviewing.
 Contact me Page.

-The App is connected to MongoDB
+The app at this point has a navbar that is kinda responsive and a player that can connect to a weblink The App is connected to MongoDB

  The repo contains a Mockup of the website in XD, font design in AI, color Palet